Hillary Clinton met with Black Lives Matter protestors on Aug. 11 at a campaign stop in New Hampshire

 The group also posted a series of tweets Monday night that cast doubt on Clinton’s answers.

-And when Clinton gave suggestions on how to hone the Black Lives Matter movement, the protesters suggested that Clinton should not tell them what to do.
+And when Clinton gave suggestions on how to hone the Black Lives Matter movement, the protestors suggested that Clinton should not tell them what to do.

 “Your analysis is totally fair.
 It’s historically fair.
 It’s psychologically fair.
 It’s economically fair,” Clinton said.
 “But you’re going to have to come together as a movement and say, ‘Here’s what we want done about it.’”